malta895/robotics_project_2021/README.md

 * `wheel_radius` and `real_baseline` as given by the project specs.
 * `apparent_baseline_from_scout_odom`, `gear_ratio_from_scout_odom`, `apparent_baseline_from_gt_pose`, `gear_ratio_from_gt_pose`: The estimated parameters, respectively starting from the odometry given by the robot, and from the ground truth pose.

-All the parameters mentioned above are set in the `project1.launch` file.
+All the parameters mentioned above are set in the launch file.

 ## Description of how to start/use the nodes